sfryers/MT32Editor/Readme.txt

 Options Menu
 	- System area settings (allows setting master volume, master tune, reverb, midi channels and partial reserve values).
+	- Autosave every 5 minutes (when enabled, regularly saves the current state to a file named autosave.syx in the same folder as the main applicaton).
+	- Ignore system config messages when loading SysEx file (will not load any new MIDI channel assignments, partial reserve settings, master tune, master level or reverb settings).
+	- Exclude system config messages when saving SysEx file (will not save any of the above).
+Note- if you ONLY wish to save system area settings, use the Save option in the System area settings window.
         - Hardware MT-32 connected (when enabled, adds 50ms delay between large sysex messages to prevent buffer overflow errors on original hardware).
 	- Send info to MT-32 display (when enabled, sends messages to device's matrix display to show parameter changes etc).
 	- Allow MT-32 reset from SysEx (when enabled, will pass any MT-32 reset messages found whilst loading a SysEx file directly to the connected MIDI Out device).
+	- Show console (show or hide the console window).
-	- Verbose console messages (when enabled, sends status messages to Windows console).
+	- Verbose console messages (when enabled, sends status messages to the console window).

+A settings file named MT32Edit.ini will be created in the same folder as the application- ensure you have write access to the folder where the application is stored.

 MIDI In/MIDI Out - select MIDI input and output devices.
-A settings file MT32Edit.ini will be created in the same folder as the application- ensure you have write access to the folder where the application is stored.

 Memory Bank Editor